CT SPJ Excellence in Journalism Contest

 - Log in to the site using your new account.

-- The category for your entry and the division your publication or station falls into.
-(We have moved from 5 groups to 3 this year: Large, Medium and Small.
+• The category for your entry and the division your publication or station falls into.
+(Large, Medium or Small.

 The contest categories are: